 Knowing where to focus, however, only gets you halfway there.
 It’s quite another thing to take concrete steps to implement technology and processes to ensure a delightful experience for each of your clients.
 Need help creating that memorable borrower experience?
-Contact the MortgageSAT team today at 614-284-4030.
+Contact Customer Experience Director Mike Seminari at 614-284-4030.

 STRATMOR works with bank-owned, independent and credit union mortgage lenders, and their industry vendors, on strategies to solve complex challenges, streamline operations, improve profitability and accelerate growth.
 To discuss your mortgage business needs, please Contact Us.